-GfK’s long-running Consumer Confidence Index decreased five points to - 10 in June.
-All five measures decreased this month.
+GfK’s long-running Consumer Confidence Index increased three points in March 2018.
+All five of the constituent measures recorded higher values.

 Overall Index Score has bounced between zero and -13 since February 2016